Hugh Seidman

-Hugh Seidman (born 1940 in Brooklyn, New York) is an American poet.
+Hugh Seidman (1940 – November 9, 2023) was an American poet.

 Life

-He is a graduate of Polytechnic Institute of New York University.
+Seidman was born in Brooklyn, NY in 1940.
+He was a graduate of Polytechnic Institute of New York University, where he studied under Louis Zukofsky.
+His first book of poetry was published when Stanley Kunitz selected it as the winner of the 1970 Yale Series of Younger Poets Competition.

-He has taught writing at the University of Wisconsin, Yale University, Columbia University, the College of William and Mary, The New School.
+Seidman taught writing at the University of Wisconsin, Yale University, Columbia University, the College of William and Mary, The New School.

 His work appeared in The Brooklyn Rail, Harper's, The Paris Review, Virginia Quarterly Review.

-He lives in New York City.
+Seidman died on November 9, 2023 after a long illness.